BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_annotation/genome_annotation.md

 3. This will open up the Annotation Service landing page.
 ![Figure 9](./images/Picture9a.png "Figure 9")

+*Note:* Both RASTtk and VIGOR4 also accommodate the batch submission of genomes and the ability to customize annotation protocols for batch submissions, available via the BV-BRC Command Line Interface (CLI).

 ## Selecting a contig file for annotation

 The starting point for any annotation is an assembly, which produces contigs.
 A contig (from the word "contiguous") is a series of overlapping DNA sequences used to make a physical map that reconstructs the original DNA sequence of a chromosome or a region of a chromosome.
 It is a stretch of DNA sequence encoded as A, G, C, T or N, typically ending in fasta of fa.
 The first line of a contig file beings with “ >", followed by information on the contig.
 The second and subsequent lines contain the sequences.